Can I be accepted to the nursing program if I have a criminal/conviction history or positive drug screen?

 Applicants are selected using a multi-criterion selection process whereby points are awarded for various criteria, heavily weighted by science and non-science GPA, as well TEAS result.
 Student applications are scored, and then selected from the top 40% of the applicant pool.
 The criteria include academic degrees or certificates, grade point average in relevant coursework, relevant work or volunteer experience, life experiences and special circumstances specifically listed, advanced coursework or proficiency in a language other than English.
 A second phase of scoring is based on the current version of the Test of Essential Academic Skills (TEAS).
 The detailed screening criteria are available on the MCCSN webpage.
 The selection process is discussed in detail at all public info sessions held at the school of nursing; dates are posted on the MCCSN webpage.

 The nursing coursework itself consists of 4 semesters (starting fall semester), with optional courses available in the summer for additional supervised clinical experiences, basic EKG and other offerings as available.
 The pre-requisite course work encompasses 26 units of Science, Math, English, Lifespan Development, and Pharmacology.
-A full time student can complete the prerequisite courses in 2 semesters, but the time frame depends on previously completed transferrable courses as well as individual needs.
+A full time student can complete the prerequisite courses in 2-3 semesters (including a summer session), but the time frame depends on previously completed transferrable courses as well as individual needs.
 It’s important to plan a manageable course load in the prerequisites so that you can achieve high grades, yet balance the minimum course load requirements for financial aid if needed.
 Once the nursing coursework begins, there is no part-time option.
-For this reason, most students try to complete all additional degree requirements (9 units that are not prerequisites) before entering the nursing program.
+For this reason, most students try to complete all additional degree requirements (9 degree-required units that are not prerequisites) before entering the nursing program.

 International students should contact International Student Programs for guidance: 831-645-1357 or email firstname.lastname@example.org